darksworm/chordboard/README.md

-# src
+# Chordboard

-This template should help get you started developing with Vue 3 in Vite.
+A Vue 3 application for chord management and visualization.

 ## Recommended IDE Setup